gear5km/gitSearch/README.md

 Live Page Link: https://gear5km.github.io/gitSearch/
 ## Structure

+Navbar Component - Displays logo and black navbar search-user componet- Gets a username from the form field userParserService - http service that takes in a username from the form field in the search user component and passes it to the GitHub API
+methods:

+getUser() -takes in username and passes it to Github api returning an a user that matches the input in the form field getRepo()- takes in username and passes it to Github api returning an array of repositories

+## TO deploy

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding